By Tony Pizur

-February 5th, 2016, The CACI Analyst
+February 22, 2022, the CACI Analyst

-December 14th, 2015, The CACI Analyst
+December 20, 2021, the CACI Analyst

 By Albert Barro and Svante E. Cornell

 The Central Asia-Caucasus Analyst is a biweekly publication of the Central Asia-Caucasus Institute & Silk Road Studies Program, a Joint Transatlantic Research and Policy Center affiliated with the American Foreign Policy Council, Washington DC., and the Institute for Security and Development Policy, Stockholm.
 For 15 years, the Analyst has brought cutting edge analysis of the region geared toward a practitioner audience.